JoDehli/PyLoxone/README.md

 {port} --> replace with your port (default: 80)
 ```
 After entering your username and password you will see your LoxApp3.json.
-You can paste it in your prefered text editor and save it as a json file.
+You can paste it in your prefered JSON editor/viewer (eg. https://jsonformatter.org/).
 In this file you can find all your uuid ids for all your devices.

 Here is a example of a Room Controller V2: